Leftovers are great for quick meals, but they also produce unwanted food waste when they aren’t used. Start thinking of them as ingredients.

 Before anything goes in the refrigerator or freezer, make sure you label the container.
 Mark what food it is as well as the date that it was made.
 I’ll admit, I am bad about this and it often leaves us asking each other, “what night did we make this?” or, “how long has this been in here?”
 Rotate the containers as you add more to the refrigerator so the oldest foods are near the front since they likely need to be used first.

-Know The Best Way to Reheat
+Know the Best Way to Reheat

-Think about how you originally cooked a food, and that will likely be the best way to reheat it.
-For example, a soup made in a large stock pot will reheat best if heated on the stovetop again.
+Think about how you originally cooked food, and that will likely be the best way to reheat it.
+For example, a soup made in a large stockpot will reheat best if heated on the stovetop again.
 Pizza baked in the oven will taste best if it’s baked again.
 Just make sure you only cook the food long enough to heat it up, you don’t want to cook it further!
 Of course, a lot of people will just stick everything in the microwave, but it never tastes the same when you do that.

 This is one of the easiest nights to make dinner!
 Once per week, dedicate one night to be leftovers night.
 Don’t cook anything new, just use up any of the leftovers in your refrigerator before they go bad.